merwynfernandes/automation-task-wdio/README.md

 *Users can navigate back from a job details page to the job list *Users see error message when they visit an unknown URL e.g. http://localhost:3333/foo

+The first 3 scenarios have been grouped as separate Test Suites.
+The last scenario has been checked on every page a user views since it can be encountered at any point of the user's navigation.

 Mocha framework has been used along with chai assertions to make the test readible and user friendly.
 Allure report has been used to generate test report once executed.